ThatCoolCoder/tinyinstallj/README.md

 - `icon_path` (string).
 Path to an icon file for your program to use on the desktop etc. **This icon must be a .ico or it will not display on Windows**.
 - `is_console_app` (bool, optional, defaults to false).
 Doesn't actually do much.
 I think it provides a value to the Linux desktop file generator.
 Just set it to false.
 - `min_java_version` (int, optional, defaults to 17).
 Minimum major version of Java required for your program to run.
 For newer versions of Java (>= SE 9), this corresponds to the major version number (eg **17**.0.1).
 For older versions, this corresponds to the minor version number (eg 1.**7**.5).
 The Java release numbering is annoyingly inconsistent.
+- `welcome_text` (string, optional).
+Text printed at start of installer.
+Use it to describe your app or say thank you.
+If not defined or an empty string, no welcome text will be printed.

 ## Roadmap